 Being able to work transforms lives.
-Journey House Actions Rwanda (JHA) develops and implements programs to supplement and improve upon the work development opportunities provided by the Rwandan government.
+Journey House Actions (JHA) develops and implements programs to supplement and improve upon any work development opportunities provided by the Rwandan government.

 Help American Friends of Journey House Actions Rwanda